Research Project Description

 This study aims to develop a theoretical framework to approach conservation documentation of contemporary art as a problem of organising collections of data against the backdrop of recent technological changes.
 Its central question is: what does it entail to organise a digital collection documenting complex artworks so that they can be experienced again in the unspecified future?
 It will include a comparative study of everyday practice in conservation studios, documentation models developed by conservators, software developed by third parties, and case studies of documentary practice, culled from the Cultural Heritage Agency of the Netherlands (RCE) and the International Network for the Conservation of Contemporary Art (INCCA).

-Dušan Barok holds master degrees in information technologies from the University of Economics in Bratislava and in media design and communication from the Piet Zwart Institute in Rotterdam.
-He was awarded the Huygens Scholarship from Nuffic in 2011.
+Dušan Barok holds master degrees in information technology from the University of Economics in Bratislava and media design and communication from the Piet Zwart Institute in Rotterdam.
+He was awarded the Huygens Scholarship from NUFFIC in 2011.
 Recently, he convened the series The Extensions of Many: Seminars on Media Aesthetics in Bergen, Norway (2015), and the symposium Ideographies of Knowledge in Mons, Belgium (2015).
-He is founding editor of the platform for studies of the arts, media and humanities Monoskop, and also worked on an artist-run platform for contemporary art history, ArtWiki.
+He is founding editor of the platform for arts, media and humanities Monoskop, and worked on an artist-run platform for contemporary art history, ArtWiki.

 Department of Media Studies & Amsterdam School for Heritage, Memory and Material Culture (AHM)